 - Attend class and take detailed notes. - Read the assigned material in the text (or other) before coming to class. - Re-write your notes as soon as possible after class.
-This will allow you to fill in the details still fresh in your memory, and prepare questions for the next time the class meets. - Test yourself by answering the questions in the book and in class. - Carefully study the diagrams and charts in the book and in the lectures.
+This will allow you to fill in the details still fresh in your memory and prepare questions for the next time the class meets. - Carefully review and practice explaining the diagrams and charts in the readings and lectures.